aseemk/requireDir/README.md

 `recurse`: Whether to recursively `require()` subdirectories too.
 Default is false.

-`ignore`: A string or regex, or array of either or both, of paths, relative to the directory, to ignore.
-String paths can be extensionless to ignore all extensions for that path.
-Globs aren't supported (yet?) in strings.
-Note that the file doing the `require()`'ing is always automatically ignored, to prevent an infinite loop.

 `duplicates`: By default, if multiple files share the same basename, only the highest priority one is `require()`'d and returned.
 (Priority is determined by the order of `require.extensions` keys, with directories taking precedence